What Triggers a Push

 Turning Them On or Off

 In the app, go to Settings > Notifications.
-Under Push Notifications, you'll see Time-Sensitive Alerts.
-Toggle it to fit how you want to be interrupted.
+Under Push Notifications, you'll see a toggle for each notification type.
+Turn on or off whichever ones you want.

 Each person in your family controls their own.
 Turning yours off doesn't affect your partner's.